 to provide pupils with an environment to learn key vocational skills such as livestock farming and agriculture

-The coming months will see the setting up of a practical agenda of applying for freeholding rights as well as organising how the farm will be run, and how it can continue to pay for itself after the initial land donation.
-A bore-hole is needed urgently to supply the land with water during a prolonged drought which has left 9 million Ugandans in urgent need of food compared to 1.3million in 2016 and has struck the district of Busoga particularly hard.
+The subsequent months has seen the setting up of a practical agenda of applying for freeholding rights as well as organising how the farm will be run, and how it can continue to pay for itself after the initial land donation.
+Please visit our farm report page that describes our visit in October 2017.

 Extract from a letter of thanks received from St Theresa’s Headmaster Isabirye Resty: